theopenlane/core/jsonschema/api-docs.md

 # object

-Config contains the configuration for the datum server
+Config contains the configuration for the core server

 **Properties**